Do you have a suitable building?

 - Barn Owl nestboxes in the UK should be placed inside rural buildings that overlook open habitat.

 - Avoid urban, suburban, dense forest and high mountain areas.

-- Sites within 1 km of a motorway or other fast, unscreened, main roads should be avoided due to the risk of road-deaths.
+- Avoid sites within 1 km of a motorway or other fast, unscreened, main roads, due to the risk of road-deaths.

 - Nestboxes do not need to be placed directly on patches or strips of rough grassland as the birds are perfectly capable of ‘commuting’ across unsuitable habitats before starting to hunt and have very large home ranges.

 - Check to see if your local landscape is suitable.